f5devcentral/xchaazdemoguide/terraform/README.md

         default = "./path-to-api-cert.p12"
     }

-Find the **xc_api_url** variable and fill it with your F5 xC tenant name.
+Find the **xc_api_url** variable and fill it with your Distributed Cloud Services tenant name.

     variable "xc_api_url" {
         type = string
         default = "https://your_tenant.console.ves.volterra.io/api"
     }

 Find the **cluster_domain** variable in the terraform output from the previous step and update the value in the **var.tf** file.
-You can also find how to generate it [manually in the guide](https://github.com/f5devcentral/xcazurehacedemoguide#updating-db-deployment-chart-values)
+You can also find how to generate it [manually in the guide](https://github.com/f5devcentral/xchaazdemoguide/blob/main/README.md#updating-db-deployment-chart-values)

     variable "cluster_domain" {
       type    = string